MBHS-DevClub/git-example/README.md

 Vanilla is the best ice cream flavor and so is Strawberry if you like.

-Python is the superior programming language.
+Visual Basic 6 is the superior programming language.

+Arrays start at 1.

+HTML is a programming language.

 Add more topics here: